-- Do a quick purge of anything you're going to donate; separate out anything that needs altering or dry cleaning.
+- Do a quick purge of anything you're going to donate and items that need altering or dry cleaning.

 - Put everything back in the closet hanging and sorting by color with most-worn items in front.

-I recommend the closet sweep once a season, or monthly if you live in an apartment with... limited closet space.
-For a quicker version see our: How to Store Clothes SeasonallyContinue to 5 of 7 below.
+Do a thorough closet sweep once a season, or monthly if you live in an apartment with limited closet space.

 06 of 07

 Are you taking advantage of your closet's nooks and crannies?
 You can fit more by maximizing the storage space available by purchasing the best closet storage products.
 Utilize the closet door by installing hooks and hanging your most-worn jewelry and scarves at eye-level.
 Consider adding inexpensive shelving if your closet doesn't already have it or use hanging drawers and shoe organizers to make the most of your space.